Hui Aloha ʻĀina: Hui Aloha ‘Āina o Nā Wāhine (The Women's Hawaiian Patriotic League)

-A corresponding women's organization named Hui Aloha ʻĀina o Na Wahine (Hawaiian Women's Patriotic League) was founded on March 27, 1893 by Emilie Widemann Macfarlane, the part-Hawaiian daughter of Hermann A. Widemann.
-Martha Widemann Berger (Macfarlane's sister) and Abigail Kuaihelani Campbell were elected vice-presidents.
-Honorary presidents included Mary Robinson Foster, Elizabeth Kekaʻaniau Pratt, Rebecca Kahalewai Cummins, Bathsheba Robinson Allen, and Irene ʻĪʻī Brown Holloway.
+A corresponding women's organization named Hui Aloha ʻĀina o Nā Wāhine (Hawaiian Women's Patriotic League) was founded on March 27, 1893.
+Formed by prominent nationalist women in the aftermath of the overthrow of the Hawaiian Kingdom, the women’s league opposed both the Provisional Government and the subsequent annexation of Hawaiʻi to the United States.
+Emilie Widemann Macfarlane (1859-1947), the part-Hawaiian daughter of Hermann A. Widemann (1822-1899), founded Hui Aloha ʻĀina o Nā Wāhine.
+Martha Widemann Berger (1855-1933, Macfarlane's sister) and Abigail Kuaihelani Campbell (1858-1908) were elected vice-presidents.
+Honorary presidents included Mary Robinson Foster (1844-1933), Elizabeth Kekaʻaniau Pratt (1834-1928), Rebecca Kahalewai Cummins, Bathsheba Robinson Allen, and Irene ʻĪʻī Brown Holloway (1869-1922).

-On April 17, Macfarlane and a small group of younger Hawaiian women resigned their positions, after a dispute arose between two factions of the group over the wordings to the memorial seeking the restoration of the monarchy to be presented to the United States Commissioner James Henderson Blount sent by President Grover Cleveland to investigate the overthrow.
-The organization elected Campbell as the organization's next president.

 Emma Nāwahī was also a founding member.

+Establishment and structure

+The women’s league was founded shortly after the 1893 coup that overthrew Queen Liliʻuokalani.
+It formed in parallel with the men’s branch of Hui Aloha ʻĀina (The Hawaiian Patriotic League).
+While both the men’s and women’s league were aligned in terms of their goals and often coordinated with each other, the women’s league operated through an independent governing structure.
+Its constitution aligned with that of the men’s league, including provisions for a central governing body and district branches throughout the islands.
+Article Five of this independent Constitution required that all officers of the League be Native Hawaiian and elected by ballot, which reflected the organization’s desire to preserve Native Hawaiian political agency.

+By late 1893, the women’s league reported about 11,000 members, which was significantly larger than the men’s branch, which had approximately 7,500 members during the same period of time.
+Queen Liliʻuokalani identified the women’s league as an organization that challenged the oligarchy now ruling Hawai‘i, showing the league's broad popular support and its highly coordinated political activities.

+On April 17, 1893, Macfarlane and a small group of younger Hawaiian women resigned their positions, after a dispute arose between two factions of the group over the wording to the memorial seeking the restoration of the monarchy to be presented to the United States Commissioner James Henderson Blount (1837-1903) sent by President Grover Cleveland (1837-1908) to investigate the overthrow.
+The organization elected Abigail Kuaihelani Campbell as the organization's next president.